aramecki/otter-friend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.16.

+> NOTE: The original React project was part of the "Complete React, Next.js & TypeScript Project Course 2024" on https://johnsmilga.com/

 ## How to install
 In order to try the app you have to follow the steps below: